Research Focus: Medieval English, French, and Celtic literatures

 • Mellon Summer Stipend, Andrew W. Mellon Foundation’s Grant for “Religion across the Disciplines,” Summer 2013

-• Notebaert Professional Development Award, Notre Dame Graduate School, Welsh language study at Cardiff University, Summer 2012
+• Notebaert Professional Development Award, University of Notre Dame Graduate School, Welsh language study at Cardiff University, Summer 2012

 • Graduate Initiative Grant, Nanovic Institute for European Studies, manuscript research at the British Library, October 2011